RBGeorgiev/javascript-practice/shopping-cart-react/README.md

 # Shopping cart - React

-Try it out here: https://f8rxn.csb.app/
+Try it out on codesandbox: https://f8rxn.codesandbox.io/

 A simple mock-up of an online clothes shop with a floating shopping cart.
 Made using React & React-Redux with the help of React-Bootstrap.